Haza/install-php-fpm-apache/README.md

 Le but de cette étape est d'avoir un environnement permettant l'utilisation de plusieurs versions de PHP en  parallèle (le tout avec Apache).

 The goal here is to be able to run Apache/PHP with multiple PHP installed on the machine, letting you a way to choose which version you want to run.

-To be do that, we need to compile our own PHP.
+To do that, we need to compile our own PHP.

 First, be sure to grab all the dependencies
 ```